 The road surface improves at 10 km, and there are also a couple of faster passages.
 A wider road with fresh tarmac surface is reached at 12.4 km but it’s still quite sinuous.
 The surface becomes again more worn at 14.5 km with the corners as frequent as in Corsica.

 The road is again quite Corsican – medium wide with a worn and patchy surface, stuck between ravine and rock wall with a constant flow of medium-pace corners.
-There’s a bit of fresh tarmac at 7.8 km and a couple of faster passages after the midpoint, but otherwise there’s really no rhythm or surface changes.
+Mostly there’s really no rhythm or surface changes except for a bit of fresh tarmac at 7.8 km and a couple of faster passages after the midpoint and on the new ending.
+The new section also features three strawbale chicanes, likely to prevent accidents in small villages that the stage passes.

-SS9+13 Kostanjevac – Petruš Vrh is the longest stage of the rally at almost 24 km of length.
+SS9+13 Kostanjevac – Petruš Vrh is the longest stage of the day at almost 24 km of length.
 It’s mostly fast but has quite many technical sections as well as surface changes.
-This is the stage where Andreas Mikkelsen took a wheel off last year and Takamoto Katsuta span.
+This is the stage where Oliver Solberg crashed last year, as well as Andreas Mikkelsen took a wheel off and Takamoto Katsuta span in 2021.

 The start is on a wide but medium worn road.
 The pace alternates between full flat out and Corsica-style strings of medium corners.
 The surface becomes more worn at 6.6 km but the constant rhythm changes remain similar.